Battleground (2016): Storylines

 In December 2014, at NXT TakeOver: R Evolution, Sami Zayn won the NXT Championship from Neville.
 After the match, Zayn's friend Kevin Owens, first congratulated and then attacked him.
 In February 2015, at NXT TakeOver: Rival, Owens defeated Zayn to win the NXT Championship.
 Zayn moved to WWE's main roster at the Royal Rumble and eliminated Owens from the Royal Rumble match.
 At Payback, Owens defeated Zayn.
 At Money in the Bank, both men failed to win the Money in the Bank ladder match.
 Zayn defeated Owens on the June 20 episode of Raw, and challenged Owens to another match a week later during Chris Jericho's Highlight Reel, which Owens accepted.

 At Money in the Bank, Natalya and Becky Lynch lost a tag team match.
-After the match, Natalya turned heel and attacked Becky.
-Natalya attacked Becky again the following night on Raw, and proclaimed to be solely looking out for herself.
-On the June 27 episode of Raw, Becky attacked Natalya, who was on commentary, before her match against Summer Rae.
+After the match, Natalya turned heel and attacked Lynch.
+Natalya attacked Lynch again the following night on Raw, and proclaimed to be solely looking out for herself.
+On the June 27 episode of Raw, Lynch attacked Natalya, who was on commentary, before her match against Summer Rae.
 On the July 4 episode of Raw, a match between the two was scheduled for Battleground.
-Three nights later on SmackDown, the villainous Natalya attacked Becky and placed her in the Sharpshooter.

-At Money in the Bank, AJ Styles defeated John Cena after The Club interfered, executing a Magic Killer on Cena.
-The following night on Raw, Styles and Luke Gallows attacked Cena during his match against Karl Anderson.
+At Money in the Bank, AJ Styles defeated John Cena after The Club (Luke Gallows and Karl Anderson) interfered, executing a Magic Killer on Cena.
+The following night on Raw, Styles and Gallows attacked Cena during his match against Anderson.
 On the June 27 episode of Raw, Cena and Styles cost each other a chance to be involved in the WWE Championship match at Battleground and then Gallows and Anderson delivered a Magic Killer to Cena on the ramp.
 On the July 4 episode of Raw, The Club again attacked Cena after Styles told Cena that no WWE Superstar will come out to help him.
 However Styles was wrong when Enzo Amore and Big Cass saved Cena.
 Later that night, a six-man tag team match was made between the two teams at Battleground.

 On the July 11 episode of Raw, Darren Young won a battle royal to earn a title match against Intercontinental Champion The Miz at Battleground.